Information for term Central European Studies

 - Explore Prague Castle, Charles Bridge and the Old Town Square, the Charles University historical buildings, or Prague’s theaters and opera venues.

-- Take part in CIEE-organized excursions to learn more about the Czech Republic and Central Europe.
+- Take part in CIEE-organized excursions and abroad trips to learn more about the Czech Republic and Central Europe.

-- Gain international experience with valuable internships, working usually 8-10 hours per week.
+- Internships: Gain international experience with valuable internships, typically working eight to 10 hours per week.
 Following an interview, students are selected by internship providers.
 The credit-bearing internship includes a related seminar (15 hours of class time) and attendance at meetings and other events with program staff.
-Opportunities include internships at vibrant start-ups, advertising agencies, media outlets, think tanks, and other organizations.
-Don‘t miss the opportunity to boost your resume while studying abroad!
+Opportunities include internships at vibrant startups, advertising agencies, media outlets, think tanks, and other organizations.
+Don’t miss the opportunity to boost your resume while studying abroad!
 Students applying for an internship are required to submit additional materials during the course selection process.

 Program Blogs